PRBonn/rko_lio/README.md

 All you need to provide is the extrinsic transformation between the IMU and LiDAR and you can start using our system for your LiDAR-inertial odometry needs!

-For a brief demo showcasing the capabilities of our odometry on data from different platforms, click the video below:
+For a brief demo of our odometry on data from different platforms, click below for a (YouTube) video:

 [![Thumbnail](https://img.youtube.com/vi/QrVHip5opIc/maxresdefault.jpg)](https://www.youtube.com/watch?v=QrVHip5opIc)